parmentelat/r2lab-obsolete/imaging/README.md

 # TODO

-* outputs
-  * see logging for debug msgs
-  * formalize messages for messages to monitor
+* compute local IP instead of configuring it
-  * more decent monitor
+* more decent monitor (at least knowns how many nodes, does averages..)
 * imagesaver
 * rename CMC into just plain node ?
 * nicer imaging-list